Health and Social Care

 By analysing the concept of the principles of the Care Act, we find out that the empowerment principle aims to create encouragement to help and support vulnerable adults.
 The main goal is to ensure that vulnerable adults should not feel helpless in any situation.

 Another important principle of the Care Act is protection.
 Protection indicates the representation of supporting and helping adults whenever they need it.
-Specifically, this principle shows that we should fulfil the care needs of an adult.
+Specifically, this principle shows that we should fulfil adult and social care.

 To protect those in need, we must identify the sign of abuse so that we can contact the appropriate authority to provide protection.